SandhiyaR1/FindMaximum/README.md

 ![output](./img/max_marks1.jpg)

 ## Output:
-Program to mark the maximum of marks using the list method sort
+Program to mark the maximum of marks using the list method sort.
 ![output](/max1.png)
 Program to find the maximum marks using the list method max().
 ![output](/max2.png)